Parthian Empire: Expansion and consolidation

 Antiochus VII Sidetes (r.
 138–129 BC), a brother of Demetrius, assumed the Seleucid throne and married the latter's wife Cleopatra Thea.
 After defeating Diodotus Tryphon, Antiochus initiated a campaign in 130 BC to retake Mesopotamia, now under the rule of Phraates II (r. c.
 132–127 BC).
 The Parthian general Indates was defeated along the Great Zab, followed by a local uprising where the Parthian governor of Babylonia was killed.
 Antiochus conquered Babylonia and occupied Susa, where he minted coins.
-After advancing his army into Media, the Parthians pushed for peace, which Antiochus refused to accept unless the Arsacids relinquished all lands to him except Parthia proper, paid heavy tribute, and released Demetrius from captivity.
+After Antiochus advanced his army into Media, the Parthians pushed for peace, which Antiochus refused to accept unless the Arsacids relinquished all lands to him except Parthia proper, paid heavy tribute, and released Demetrius from captivity.
 Arsaces released Demetrius and sent him to Syria, but refused the other demands.
 By spring 129 BC, the Medes were in open revolt against Antiochus, whose army had exhausted the resources of the countryside during winter.
-While attempting to put down the revolts, the main Parthian force swept into the region and killed Antiochus at the Battle of Ecbatana in 129 BC.
+While Antiochus attempted to put down the revolts, the main Parthian force swept into the region and killed Antiochus at the Battle of Ecbatana in 129 BC.
 His body was sent back to Syria in a silver coffin; his son Seleucus was made a Parthian hostage and a daughter joined Phraates' harem.

 While the Parthians regained the territories lost in the west, another threat arose in the east.
 In 177–176 BC the nomadic confederation of the Xiongnu dislodged the nomadic Yuezhi from their homelands in what is now Gansu province in Northwest China; the Yuezhi then migrated west into Bactria and displaced the Saka (Scythian) tribes.
 The Saka were forced to move further west, where they invaded the Parthian Empire's northeastern borders.
-Mithridates was thus forced to retire to Hyrcania after his conquest of Mesopotamia.
+Mithridates I was thus forced to retire to Hyrcania after his conquest of Mesopotamia.

 Some of the Saka were enlisted in Phraates' forces against Antiochus.
 However, they arrived too late to engage in the conflict.
 When Phraates refused to pay their wages, the Saka revolted, which he tried to put down with the aid of former Seleucid soldiers, yet they too abandoned Phraates and joined sides with the Saka.
 Phraates II marched against this combined force, but he was killed in battle.
 The Roman historian Justin reports that his successor Artabanus I (r. c.
 128–124 BC) shared a similar fate fighting nomads in the east.
 He claims Artabanus was killed by the Tokhari (identified as the Yuezhi), although Bivar believes Justin conflated them with the Saka.
 Mithridates II (r. c.
 124–91 BC) later recovered the lands lost to the Saka in Sakastan.